Gerald Abraham

-Gerald Ernest Heal Abraham, (9 March 1904 – 18 March 1988) was an English musicologist, editor and music critic.
+Gerald Ernest Heal Abraham, (9 March 1904 – 18 March 1988) was an English musicologist, editor, and music critic.
 He was particularly respected as an authority on Russian music.

-Early career and author
+Early life and education

-Abraham was born at Newport, Isle of Wight, and initially trained for a naval career in nearby Portsmouth until ill-health forced a change of direction.
-He was largely self-taught in piano, music theory and history, aside for some practical orchestration experience with military bands and a year's study in Cologne, where he learned German and listened to much music.
+Gerald Ernest Heal Abraham was born at Newport, Isle of Wight, on 9 March 1904.

+He initially trained for a naval career in nearby Portsmouth until ill-health forced a change of direction.
+He was largely self-taught in piano, as well as music theory and history, aside from some practical orchestration experience with military bands, and a year's study in Cologne, where he learned German and listened to much music.

+Career

+Writing

-In 1927, aged 23 he published his first music book, a study of Alexander Borodin, though he later disowned it.
+In 1927, aged 23, Abraham published his first music book, a study of Alexander Borodin, although he later disowned it.
 There followed contributions to music periodicals and monographs on Nietzsche (1933), Tolstoy (1935), and Dostoevsky (1936).
 Abraham taught himself Russian and began a series of analytical articles on Russian music, collected in Studies in Russian Music (1935) and On Russian Music (1939).
 In collaboration with M D Calvocoressi he also wrote Masters of Russian Music (1936).
 Other works on Russian music include Eight Soviet Composers (1943), Tchaikovsky (a symposium, as editor, 1945), and his completion of both Calvocoressi's Mussorgsky (Master Musicians series, 1946) and his larger study Modest Mussorgsky: His Life and Works (1956).

 Abraham's interests ranged beyond the Slavonic, as first shown in his introduction to contemporary music, This Modern Stuff (1933, later re-titled This Modern Music) and in A Hundred Years of Music (1938) covering the broader history of music from the death of Beethoven.
 He also edited collections of articles on Chopin (1939), Schubert (1946), Sibelius (1947), Grieg (1948), Schumann (1952), and Handel (1954).
 Slavonic and Romantic Music: Essays and Studies (1968) and Essays on Russian and East European Music (1985) collect some of his best work.